select/audius/README.md

 You are writing another music player, seriously?
 That's what I thought a lot when creating this, but you know ...

-The extension should have been the actual player since the original idea was to create a Chrome/FireFox extension with a media player for _web.whatsapp.com_.
+The extension (inactive for now) should have been the actual player since the original idea was to create a Chrome/FireFox extension with a media player for _web.whatsapp.com_.
 After struggeling alot with [getting the YouTube player to run in an extension content script](https://stackoverflow.com/questions/40309872/youtube-video-in-chrome-extension-content-script) the plan completely failed when the [content security policy](https://content-security-policy.com/) did not allow the embdding of youtube videos.
 Even though it should be possible to overwrite the header fields for the content security policy of web.whatsapp.com I could not get it to work (it worked on every page [except web.whatsapp.com](https://stackoverflow.com/questions/40322156/chrome-extension-can-not-get-header-with-onheadersreceived)).
 That meant no YouTube player, no music.
 The only way out of this mess was to create an extension with a a content script (grabs links) that communicates with a background script (relays found links) that in turn communicates with the a main player (this web app, that plays the songs).
 But this also meant that I had to write an extension and a web app.
 Well what the heck, I was still using Streamus but over the time less and less worked so I needed a replacement anyway.
 I tried [tomahawk](https://www.tomahawk-player.org/) and it seemed quite promising, but I just could not get it to work with dragged in or paste in [youtube links](https://github.com/tomahawk-player/tomahawk-resolvers/issues/126).
 Also the search was quite slow and did not show many results.
 This kind of left me no other option but to write Audius.

 Here are some alternatives to Audius that are also interesting: